You are currently viewing How to Buy Land in Bolivia? All the Steps, Risks and Regulations

 C) Costs

-There are seminar costs attached to the paperwork that is required to buy a house in Bolivia.
-The costs are of various types, including the sales tax you need to pay, the legal fees and notary public fees, the cost of the registration service in Derechos Reales entity, the seller and land verification costs, and other similar ones.
+There are several costs attached to the procedures required to buy a house in Bolivia.
+These costs are of various types, including the sales tax for buying the land, the legal and notary public fees, the cost of the registration service in the Derechos Reales entity, the seller and land verification costs, along other similar ones.

-But in general, the costs you will need to account will be the following:
+But in general, the costs you’ll need to face are the following:

 • The land lot sale’s tax, 3% of the agreed sales price.
 E.g. if you buy a $20,000 land lot, then the tax you are going to pay is $600.

-• The creation and sign of the public deed in a public notary, ~$50.
+• The creation and sign of the public deed at a public notary office, ~$50.

 • The Derechos Reales registration service fee, 0.5% of the agreed sales price.
-E.g. if you buy a $20,000 land lot, then the fee you are going to pay is $100.
+E.g. if you buy a $20,000 land lot, then this fee will be about $100.

 • The cadastral certificate of the land lot, ~$30.